mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 ## TL;DR

 - A join inside an AI agent's tool call cast a column to match a type mismatch, correctly, but that column belonged to a table with over 9 million rows partitioned by customer identifier.
-- The cast defeated partition pruning.
-A per-customer lookup turned into a scan across every partition.
+- The incident evidence pointed to lost partition pruning, and a per-customer lookup scanned far more data than expected.
 Average latency on the endpoint climbed to around 3 seconds.
+We did not retain the incident's execution plan, so I cannot prove that the cast alone caused the pruning failure.
 - The table I joined against had no index on the join column at all, same gap as its sibling tables, because it was recently added and hadn't been fully commissioned into the rest of the schema's indexing story yet.
 I picked it anyway because it had a field I wanted.
 - No load or performance test existed before the incident.
 QA validated correctness only.
 Nobody exercised this query at production data volume before it shipped.
 - The fix removed the join entirely: three independent, parameterised queries run concurrently and merged in application code.